Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Numerical modeling of turbulent suspensions

 where $\mathbf{V}_{cm}^{\infty}$ is the undisturbed flow velocity and $\mathbf{\Gamma}^{\infty}$ is the velocity gradient tensor, $\Gamma_{ij}= \partial_j v_i$, evaluated at the aggregate center of mass.
 Additionally, the aggregates are assumed to be rigid, and hydrodynamic forces -- associated to both translational and rotational motions -- are redistributed as internal stresses over the aggregate \citep{VanniGastaldi2011,Vanni2015}.
 SD simulations allow to evaluate the stress distribution and the location where the stress is highest, i.e. the bond for the onset of breakup.\\ The results presented here are obtained by first solving the aggregates motion as point-like tracers evolving in the three-dimensional turbulent flow, and computing the instantaneous value of the velocity gradient matrix at their position.
 The SD dynamics is then integrated offline to compute the maximal tensile force.
 Further details can be found in \citep{debona2014}.\\

-We consider aggregates of low-fractal dimension $D_F$ and made up by few hundreds of primary particles of radius $a$.
+We consider colloidal suspensions of rigid and isostatic aggregates made up by few hundreds of primary particles of radius $a$.
 They are generated numerically by using a tunable cluster-cluster method \citep{Lattuada2003}, capable of producing aggregates which do not have spherical symmetry and obey the following relation

 where $N_M$ is the number of primary particles composing the aggregate, and $R$ is the gyration radius of the aggregate.
-The value of fractal dimension is a measure of the mechanism of aggregation, with smaller values being associated to more open structures.
-More precisely, we discuss colloidal suspensions of aggregates with $D_F=1.9$ and $N_M=384$, whose typical shape is given in Fig.~\ref{fig:aggregate}.
-Note that we consider isostatic aggregates where each primary particle (except those on the edges) is linked to two different particles only, i.e. an aggregate with $N_M$ primary particles has $N_L=N_M -1 $ bonds or links.
-As a consequence, the failure of a single link is enough to have aggregate breakup.\\
+For a systematic study, we set $D_F=1.9$ and $N_M=384$, and the typical shape is given in Fig.~\ref{fig:aggregate}, then we will briefly consider aggregates with different values of $N_M$ at the end of our work.
+Agglomerates with such features are quite common, as they are typically obtained by fast coagulation processes of sub-micron primary particles.
+The value of fractal dimension is a measure of the mechanism of aggregation, with smaller values being associated with more open structures.
+The condition of isostaticity implies that there are no closed loops of particles in the structure and all the chains of primary particles in the aggregate are open on one side, so that the failure of a single bond results in the breakup of the aggregate into two fragments.